 - Helping others that suffer from the same addictions or compulsions

 In recovery, drug and alcohol addiction is often referred to as an “allergy of the body” and an “obsession of the mind”.
 The allergy of the body is what makes alcoholics and addicts different from other people.
-When alcoholics or addicts put drugs and alcohol into their body, they have what can be described as an allergic reaction.
+When alcoholics or addicts put drugs and alcohol into their bodies, they have what can be described as an allergic reaction.

 Addiction begins once you are no longer able to control your intake and act irrationally.
 You just want to keep indulging and you can’t seem to stop.
 Sound familiar?
 Once you realize this, you need to visit a rehabilitation center for help.
-Below is the California 12-step recovery plan’s “twelve steps” to the path out of drug and alcohol addiction:
+Below is the 12-step recovery plan’s “twelve steps” to the path out of drug and alcohol addiction:

 1. Acknowledging That You Have No Control Over the Drug